-Table 7: Action plan for land categorised as Natural Area - Watercourse
+Table 7.
+Action nlan for land categorised as Natural Are ea - Watercourse TADIE T. AUTOIT μιαπτυπαπυ calegonseu as Natural Art

 Management Issues s.36(3)(b) objectives and performance targets s.36(3)(c) means of achievement of objectives s.36(3)(d) manner of assessment of performance Encourage use of the reserve To encourage, promote and facilitate recreational, cultural, social and educational pastimes and activities.
 Ensure pedestrians can access the open space unimpeded.
 Park is well used by a range of user groups Facilities on the reserve To provide for passive recreational activities or pastimes and for the casual playing of games.
 Maintain Tenterfield Creek environment to an appropriate standard for use.
 Facilities maintained as required.
 No negative reports from park users.
 Improvements and maintenance to the reserve To improve the land in such a way as to promote and facilitate its use to achieve the other core objectives for its management.
 By generally maintaining the area in a neat, tidy and safe condition in accordance with Council's Service Level Agreement (SLA).
 Undertake appropriate maintenance to facilities.
 Park is well maintained, neat, tidy and safe.
 The reserve is maintained in accordance with Council's SLA for the site.
 Park is well used by a range of user groups.
-Inspections are made by appropriate Council staff when required.
+Inspections are made by appropriate Council staff when appropriate Council staff w required.